rptb1/tammy-norie/plan/unsinkability.rst

 2019-11-30  RB_   Added notes from discussion with Aaron Croucher.
 2019-12-02  RB_   Minor fixes.
 Found a photo of starboard aft bulkhead.
 2019-12-06  RB_   Added notes about lashing bags with folding pad eyes.
+2019-12-07  RB_   Wrote up research into bonding.
+                  Added an inspection to the plan.
 ==========  ====  ============================================================

 .. _RB: mailto:rptb1+tammy-norie@pobox.com